Human trafficking in Paraguay: Prosecution

-Protection
+Protection (2009)

 The government maintained efforts to protect victims of trafficking, but victims’ assistance remained inadequate.
 Authorities did not employ a formal system for proactively identifying trafficking victims among vulnerable populations such as women in prostitution, domestic servants, or street children.
 They did, however, identify several trafficking victims and arrested 24 suspected trafficking offenders during 26 raids on brothels in 2009.
-The government ran one women’s shelter and supported other assistance programs to provide some short-term services, such as medical, psychological, and legal assistance, including three drop-in centers – these services can collectively accommodate 100 victims at a time.
+The government ran one women’s shelter and supported other assistance programs to provide some short-term services, such as medical, psychological, and legal assistance, including three drop-in centers - these services can collectively accommodate 100 victims at a time.
 The government could not, however, meet the demands for services, and most victim assistance is funded at least in part by NGO's and international donors.
 The Paraguayan government did not have shelter facilities for male victims.
 The government provided limited assistance to foreign trafficking victims as well as limited legal, medical, psychological, and shelter assistance to Paraguayans trafficked abroad and later repatriated to the country.
 During the reporting period, authorities identified 138 trafficking victims, and provided assistance to 78 victims, 30 of which were children, compared with 51 victims assisted in the previous year.
 Paraguayan authorities encouraged victims to participate in the investigation and prosecution of their traffickers, and some victims filed complaints to open investigations.
 Victims generally avoided the court system, however, due to social stigma, fear of retaliation, and lack of confidence in the judicial system.
 Victims generally were not jailed, deported, or otherwise penalized for acts committed as a direct result of being trafficked.
 Paraguay offered temporary or permanent residency status for foreign trafficking victims on a case-by-case basis.

-Prevention
+Prevention (2009)

 The Paraguayan government sustained prevention activities last year, and focused its efforts on training officials.
 The government maintained partnerships with NGOs and international organizations on anti-trafficking efforts, and worked with one international partner on a campaign advertising the contact numbers for hotlines used by anti-trafficking police units.
 The government also forged partnerships with the governments of neighboring countries, and hosted two anti-trafficking seminars with Brazilian and Argentinean anti-trafficking experts; 300 individuals attended the seminar in Asuncion.
 The Women’s Secretariat conducted 12 regional workshops highlighting the local government response to human trafficking, with a total of 1,000 participants.
 The government sponsored an anti-trafficking expert to train Paraguayan consular officers in Spain, Italy, and Argentina on how to handle human trafficking cases.
 The government reported no efforts to reduce demand for commercial sex acts or forced labor.
 Paraguay was not a well-known destination for child sex tourists, though foreign citizens from neighboring countries are reported to engage in commercial sexual exploitation of children in Ciudad del Este.
 The government provided human rights training, which included a human trafficking component, to troops deployed on international peacekeeping missions.